calaldees/mapOfComputing/computing/search.md

 Search
 ======

+This is 'how' search works.
+But for practical use, see [[ai]] for investigating topics.

 * [What every software engineer should know about](https://scribe.rip/p/what-every-software-engineer-should-know-about-search-27d1df99f80d)
     * ElasticSearch is not enough and not a great experience